t42ji2ji/Press_F/README.md

 # 🕯️ Press F (to pay respects)

-**Press F** is a decentralized meme protocol that turns viral tweets into tradable tokens — and finally gives credit where it's due.
+**Press F** is a decentralized protocol for turning viral tweets into on-chain tokens — a new way to capture, trade, and reward internet attention, and finally gives credit where it's due.

-At its core, Press F is a system that lets anyone instantly deploy a memecoin tied to a specific tweet.
-The original tweet author can later prove authorship and **claim a share of the token's transaction fees** — a fairer, more respectful memecoin model.
+With one keystroke (you guessed it, press F), users can instantly deploy a token tied to any tweet.
+The original author can later prove authorship using ZK verification and claim a share of the token’s fees — ensuring creators benefit if and when their content goes viral.

 ## 🧩 What's in the system?

 - **Chrome Extension**:
-    Lets users interact with tweets directly.
-Hover over any post on Twitter, press `F`, and automatically reply with `@payrespectsbot`.
+    Hover over any tweet.
+Press `F`.
+Automatically reply with `@payrespectsbot` which triggers token creation.

 - **Tag Bot** (`@payrespectsbot`):
-    Listens for these tags.
+    Listens for tags.
 When triggered, it:

-    1. Deploys a new memecoin tied to the tweet
+    1. Deploys a unique token tied to the tweet
-    2. Replies with the token's contract address
+    2. Replies with the token contract address

-- **Token Creation & Registry**:
+- **Token Registry**:
-    Each token is uniquely tied to a tweet.
-This creates a canonical "official coin" for that post.
+    Each coin is canonically linked to one tweet.
+This creates a "tradable attention asset" for that post.

 - **ZK Poster Verification**:
-    The original tweet author can use **zero-knowledge proof** to demonstrate they control the account that posted the tweet — and claim a portion of the token's transaction fees.
+    The original poster can cryptographically prove authorship via ZK and claim a cut of transaction fees.
+There is no centralized gatekeeping.
-No centralized verification is required — just on-chain proof of authorship.

 ## 💡 Why "Pay Respects"?

-In today's memecoin world, viral content often gets used and monetized by others, with the original creators left out.
+In today's memecoin world, iral content drives value in crypto — but creators rarely benefit.

 Press F flips the dynamic:

+- Memecoins emerge organically from viral moments
-- Anyone can spin up a coin with one keypress
+- Anyone can mint a coin for a tweet
-- The memecoin may still spread organically
-- **The poster gets rewarded** if it pops off
+- If it pops off, the creator shares in the upside

-It's a remix of meme culture, cryptoeconomics, and attribution — powered by trustless tech.
+This isn’t just meme culture.
+It’s attribution economics, powered by trustless tech.

 ## 🛠️ How It Works